Macedonian onomastics

 Macedonian onomastics (Македонска ономастика) is part of Macedonian studies that studies names, surnames, and nicknames in Macedonian.
-This is relatively new linguistic discipline.
-In Macedonia, and in Macedonian studies in general, it developed during the 19th century, where the first few research results have been provided.
+This is a relatively new linguistic discipline.
+In Macedonia, and in Macedonian studies in general, it developed during the 19th century, when the first few research results have been provided.
 The onomastics for a long period of time has been considered as part of various scientific disciplines, such as geography, history or ethnography, until it became a discipline on its own in the 20th century.
 Macedonian onomastics, generally speaking, is divided into toponomastics and anthroponomastics.

 Division

 Macedonian onomastics is divided into two large categories, which in turn include several different subcategories or disciplines.
 The two basic categories of Macedonian onomastics are: